January 5, 2021

 There are a few risks of bringing plants into your home.
 Overwatering them could result in mold growth.
 When mold grows, it releases spores.
 Plants may also have mites that trigger your allergies.

 At Brisk Air, Inc, we’re the trusted providers of indoor air quality services.
 You can also count on us for reliable air duct cleaning as well as heating and air conditioning maintenance, repair, replacement and installation services.
-If you’re a business owner in or near Coral Springs, our commercial heating, ventilation and air conditioning services help you maintain optimal climate control.
+If you’re a business owner in or near Weston, our commercial heating, ventilation and air conditioning services help you maintain optimal climate control.
 For additional information about how indoor plants affect your home’s air quality, contact us at Brisk Air, Inc, today.

 company icon